Grimalkin

 A grimalkin, also known as a greymalkin, is an archaic term for a cat.
 The term stems from "grey" (the colour) plus "malkin", an archaic term with several meanings (a low class woman, a weakling, a mop, or a name) derived from a hypocoristic form of the female name Maud.
 Scottish legend makes reference to the grimalkin as a faery cat that dwells in the highlands.

 During the early modern period, the name grimalkin – and cats in general – became associated with the devil and witchcraft.
 Women tried as witches in the 16th, 17th and 18th centuries were often accused of having a familiar, frequently a grimalkin.

-Uses in fiction

-Beware the Cat was published in 1570 by William Baldwin.
-The novel is a story of talking cats, and part of it relates the story of the Grimalkin's death.
-According to the editors of a modern edition, the story, and thus the name, originates with Baldwin in terms of being the earliest example known in print.
-It is also spelled Grimmalkin or Grimolochin.